-- Any additional evidence in relation to the absence ie letter from parent etc.
+Any additional evidence in relation to the absence ie letter from parent etc.

 - Please note - referrals must be sent 1 family per email.
 Emails with more than one family will not be accepted.
 Please add LOA and the pupils initials in the email subject field and email to email@example.com

 - Refusal of Leave Letter

-- Retrospective Refusal of Leave Letter - Reasons Known
+- Retrospective Refusal of Leave - Reasons Known

-- Retrospective Refusal of Leave Letter - Reasons Unknown
+- Retrospective Refusal of Leave - Reasons unknown

-- Unauthorised Leave of Absence Penalty Notice Request Form
+- Unauthorised Leave of Absence in Term Time PN Referral Form

 - NEW - Refusal of Leave Letter (Extended / Multiple Leaves of Absence)

-- NEW - Unauthorised Leave of Absence PN Request Form (Extended / Multiple Leaves of Absence)
+- NEW - Unauthorised Leave of Absence Prosecution Request Form (Extended / Multiple Leaves of Absence)

 Excluded Pupil found in a public place